top of page

 'A Single Man' by Christopher Isherwood

-A quietly powerful meditation on grief and isolation, A Single Man captures with poignant clarity the profound loneliness of losing the person who mattered most.
+A powerful meditation on grief and isolation, A Single Man captures with poignant clarity the profound loneliness of losing the person who mattered most.

 'The Romantic Tragedies of a Drama King' by Harry Trevaldwyn